openvex/spec/OPENVEX-SPEC.md

-When assessing risk, consumers of a `not_affected` software product can know why the vulnerability is not affected by reading the justification label associated with the impact statement.
+When assessing risk, consumers of a `not_affected` software product can know why the vulnerability is not affected by reading the justification label associated with the VEX statement.
 These labels are predefined and machine-readable to enable automated uses such as deployment policies.
 The current label catalog was defined by the VEX Working Group and published in the [Status Justifications](status-doc) document on July 2022.